linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 24.06.2026
+- Topic: AI Agents and UIID
+- Directory: /posts/2026/June/24
+- Description: ``` An era defined by humans typing behind screens is rapidly giving way to a world where autonomous machines, AI agents, and complex scripts continuously execute sophisticated tasks in the background.
+Explore the Web4 framework built to solve the machine identity crisis and establish mathematical trust.
+Watch the full breakdown here: https://youtu.be/eKGX9nhquB4?si=dAuGRvKsDg4qU1wo ```

 ### 23.06.2026
 - Topic: Build Your Social Network
 - Directory: /posts/2026/June/23